Rhodium(III) chloride: Catalysis

 Beginning especially in the 1960s, RhCl3(H2O)3 was demonstrated to be catalytically active for a variety of reactions involving CO, H2, and alkenes.
 These compounds are fundamental petrochemical feedstocks, so their manipulation can be consequential.
-For example, RhCl3(H2O)3 was shown to dimerise ethene to a mixture of cis and trans 2-butene:
+For example, RhCl3(H2O)3 was shown to dimerise ethylene to a mixture of cis and trans 2-butene:

 Ethylene dimerization was shown to involve catalysis by the aforementioned ethylene complexes.
 This and many related discoveries nurtured the then young field of homogeneous catalysis, wherein the catalysts are dissolved in the medium with the substrate.
 Previous to this era, most metal catalysts were "heterogeneous", i.e. the catalysts were solids and the substrates were either liquid or gases.

 Another advance in homogeneous catalysis was the finding that PPh3-derived complexes were active catalytically as well as soluble in organic solvents, The best known such catalyst being Wilkinson's catalyst that catalyzes the hydrogenation and isomerization of alkenes.

 The hydroformylation of alkenes is catalyzed by the related RhH(CO)(PPh3)3.
 Catalysis by rhodium is so efficient that it has significantly displaced the previous technology based on less expensive cobalt catalysts.